🧬

 Unique facts and fascinating details

-• The Kangal is the national dog of Turkey.
+• The Kangal is considered the national dog of Turkey.

-• They possess one of the strongest bite forces of any dog breed in the world.
+• They possess one of the strongest bite forces in the canine world.

-• Despite their size, they are surprisingly agile and can reach speeds of up to 50 km/h.
+• Despite their size, they are remarkably agile and can reach high speeds when necessary.

 Frequently Asked Questions